killsos/Exploring-ES6-chinese/14-New OOP features besides classes.md

         // TypeError: Cannot assign to read-only property

 This is similar to how an inherited property works that has a getter, but no setter.

+如果一个继承属性只有getter没有setter其表现和上面类似

 It is in line with viewing assignment as changing the value of an inherited property.

 It does so non-destructively: the original is not modified, but overridden by a newly created own property.

+原来继承属性不修改 但是可以重新定义一个新的自有属性

 Therefore, an inherited read-only property and an inherited setter-less property both prevent changes via assignment.

+因而 一个只读继承属性和一个继承没有setter属性不允许进行复制操作

 You can, however, force the creation of an own property by defining a property:

           const proto = Object.defineProperty({}, 'prop', {
               writable: false,
               configurable: true,
               value: 123,
           });

           const obj = Object.create(proto);

           Object.defineProperty(obj, 'prop', {value: 456});

           console.log(obj.prop); // 456

+### 14.6 __proto__ in ECMAScript 6
+### ECMAScript 6的 __proto__

+The property __proto__ (pronounced “dunder proto”) has existed for a while in most JavaScript engines.
+This section explains how it worked prior to ECMAScript 6 and what changes with ECMAScript 6.

+dunder proto(笨重proto)在多数的JavaScript解析器已经存在

+For this section, it helps if you know what prototype chains are.
+Consult Sect.
+“Layer 2: The Prototype Relationship Between Objects” in “Speaking JavaScript”, if necessary.

+原型链

+### 14.6.1 __proto__ prior to ECMAScript 6

+### 14.6.1.1 Prototypes

+Each object in JavaScript starts a chain of one or more objects, a so-called prototype chain.

+Each object points to its successor, its prototype via the internal slot [[Prototype]] (which is null if there is no successor).

+That slot is called internal, because it only exists in the language specification and cannot be directly accessed from JavaScript.

+In ECMAScript 5, the standard way of getting the prototype p of an object obj is:

+**ECMAScript 5获得原型Object.getPrototypeOf()**

+        var p = Object.getPrototypeOf(obj);

+There is no standard way to change the prototype of an existing object, but you can create a new object obj that has the given prototype p:

+        var obj = Object.create(p);

+改变一个对象的原型方法Object.create()

+### 14.6.1.2 __proto__

+A long time ago, Firefox got the non-standard property __proto__.
+Other browsers eventually copied that feature, due to its popularity.

+很久之前 火狐添加一个非标准方法dunder proto方法 其他浏览器也复制因为这个属性流行

+Prior to ECMAScript 6, __proto__ worked in obscure ways:

+  * You could use it to get or set the prototype of any object:

+  __proto__可以设置/获得原型

+        var obj = {};
+        var p = {};

+        console.log(obj.__proto__ === p); // false
+        obj.__proto__ = p;
+        console.log(obj.__proto__ === p); // true

+  * However, it was never an actual property:

+  __proto__不是一个对象的实际属性

+        > var obj = {};
+        > '__proto__' in obj
+        false

+### 14.6.1.3 Subclassing Array via __proto__
+### 数组子类通过__proto__

+The main reason why __proto__ became popular was because it enabled the only way to create a subclass MyArray of Array in ES5: Array instances were exotic objects that couldn’t be created by ordinary constructors.
+Therefore, the following trick was used:

+        function MyArray() {
+            var instance = new Array(); // exotic object instance.__proto__ = MyArray.prototype;
+            return instance;
+        }

+        MyArray.prototype = Object.create(Array.prototype);
+        MyArray.prototype.customMethod = function (···) { ··· };

+Subclassing in ES6 works differently than in ES5 and supports subclassing builtins out of the box.

+### 14.6.1.4 Why __proto__ is problematic in ES5

+The main problem is that __proto__ mixes two levels: the object level (normal properties, holding data) and the meta level.

+If you accidentally use __proto__ as a normal property (object level!), to store data, you get into trouble, because the two levels clash.

+The situation is compounded by the fact that you have to abuse objects as maps in ES5, because it has no built-in data structure for that purpose.

+Maps should be able to hold arbitrary keys, but you can’t use the key '__proto__' with objects-as-maps.

+In theory, one could fix the problem by using a symbol instead of the special name __proto__, but keeping meta-operations completely separate (as done via Object.getPrototypeOf()) is the best approach.

+### 14.6.2 The two kinds of __proto__ in ECMAScript 6

+Because __proto__ was so widely supported, it was decided that its behavior should be standardized for ECMAScript 6.
+However, due to its problematic nature, it was added as a deprecated feature.
+These features reside in Annex B in the ECMAScript specification, which is described as follows:

+The ECMAScript language syntax and semantics defined in this annex are required when the ECMAScript host is a web browser.
+The content of this annex is normative but optional if the ECMAScript host is not a web browser.

+JavaScript has several undesirable features that are required by a significant amount of code on the web.
+Therefore, web browsers must implement them, but other JavaScript engines don’t have to.

+In order to explain the magic behind __proto__, two mechanisms were introduced in ES6:

+1. **A getter and a setter implemented via Object.prototype.__proto__.**

+2. In an object literal, you can consider the property key '__proto__' a special operator for specifying the prototype of the created objects.